Basic Training

 .2 Timothy 4:4 | Read 1 Timothy 1:4 and 4:7, which tell us about not following fables.
 Titus 1:14 specifically speaks of Jewish fables.

-.2 Timothy 4:5 | Matthew 13:21 speaks about those who can't endure tribulation or persecution, but enduring affliction (including tribulation and persecution) is longsuffering, and a fruit from having God's spirit within you (Galatians 5:17-21).
+.2 Timothy 4:5 | Matthew 13:21 speaks about those who can't endure tribulation or persecution.
+Willingly enduring affliction (including tribulation and persecution) is longsuffering, and fruit from having God's spirit within you (Galatians 5:17-21).

 .2 Timothy 4:14 | This may be the same Alexander in 1 Tim 1:20; I still haven't studied to find out yet.

 .2 Timothy 4:19 | Prisca is short for Priscilla.
 Priscilla and Aquila are also mentioned in Acts 18:18.
 Aquila was a Jew, born in Pontus, who lived in Italy with his wife Priscilla (Acts 18:2).
 They're also mentioned in Acts 18:26, Romans 16:3 and 1 Corinthians 16:19.
 They worked for the Lord.
-See, I know everything... just playin.
+See, I know everything... just playin'.
 I checked www.abibleconcordance.com

 Day 214: Psalms 60-62; Titus 1